MV Royal Iris of the Mersey: MV Mountwood

-Major Refit
+Major refit

 In 2001, the Mountwood was withdrawn and taken to Birkenhead's former Cammell Laird shipyard (which became owned by A&P), and then to Clarence graving docks, where she was stripped of her fittings and parts of her superstructure were removed and rebuilt.
-Unfortunately the ferry remained dormant for some time due to problems at the shipyard.
+The ferry remained dormant for some time due to problems at the shipyard.
 She was then re-engined and rebuilt.
 Noticeable changes were the addition of a new, angle fronted, large wheelhouse and bridge deck, plus her funnel, which was reinstated after the refit, was moved further back to fit with the position of the new engines.
 Her central saloons were also extended to the full width of the ship.
 She looks quite similar the Woodchurch's refit to Snowdrop.
 The vessels original helm and central binnacle were reinstated and some of the other bridge items are now in Mersey Ferries' collection.
 In May 2011 the ferry's nameplate was replaced and it now carried the words 'Royal Iris' in Birkenhead Corporation style script font.